More stories will be added soon!

 I’m Trevor Huber and I was born and raised in Gayville, SD which is located near Yankton, SD.
 I graduated from Northeast in May of 2013.

 In August of 2013, I landed my first broadcasting job at KTIV News 4 in Sioux City, Iowa.
 I was a part-time Production Assistant for the 5, 6, & 10 O’clock newscast and my job consisted of running the audio board for live shows, lighting, studio preparation, running teleprompter, setting up cooking and interview segments, etc. While working at KTIV I was a proud member of a TV news crew that received an Upper Midwest Emmy Award for an evening newscast.
 I was the audio operator for the award winning coverage of “Argosy Casino Vs. The Hard Rock.”
-In June of 2014 I left KTIV & accepted a full time job at KCAU ABC9 News in Sioux City, Iowa.
-I still hold this position to date which is a full time Camera Operator/Production Assistant for the 5, 6, & 10 O’clock newscast.
-My job consists of operating a camera for live shows, making graphics, editing news and weather teases, lighting, studio preparation, setting up sets for different shows, audio, etc.
+In June of 2014 I left KTIV & accepted a full time job at KCAU ABC9 News in Sioux City, Iowa where I was a full time Camera Operator/Production Assistant for the 5, 6, & 10 O’clock newscast.
+My job consisted of operating a camera for live shows, making graphics, editing news and weather teases, lighting, studio preparation, setting up sets for different shows, audio, etc. In 2017, I left KCAU to go back to KTIV, but this time to be a director.

 My education at Northeast helped me prepare for life in my career by having the state-of-the-art equipment, a weekly TV newscast, and allowing us to learn numerous jobs in the broadcasting industry.
 My words of advice to current and future broadcasting students is to take part in all of the duties the broadcasting department has to offer because not only will it add to your resume reel, but it will benefit you when it comes time to start your career.
 Lastly, being a part of broadcasting can be fun and rewarding when you see the final product go over-the-air.
 Just a few things that I’ve been a part of that are memorable to me are tornado/storm coverage, general breaking news, election coverage, and the legendary Kristie VerMulm signing off.
 Hopefully there will be many more to come!